AndrasKovacs/dawg-gen/README.md

 ### Compression preformance

-The 178691-word TWL06 dictionary (http://www.isc.ro/lists/twl06.zip) is compressed to about 113980 nodes on my 2,66 GHz Core2 Duo computer in 9 seconds.
+The 178691-word TWL06 dictionary (http://www.isc.ro/lists/twl06.zip) is compressed to about 113735 nodes on my 2,66 GHz Core2 Duo computer in 9,1 seconds.
 There is another 1 second of safety checking of input and output in the program hosted here.
-There is a small variance in output size (see "Possible improvements").
+There is a very small variance (< 0,001%) in the number of nodes, most likely because the hashing of memory addresses varies across runs, slightly changing iteration order when interleaving child lists.

 ### Implementation